-National Consortium for Graduate Degrees for Minorities in Engineering and Science (GEM) : The GEM fellowship programs are designed to provide opportunities for underrepresented ethnic and minority students to obtain M.S. degrees in engineering and Ph.D. degrees in engineering and the sciences through a program of paid summer internships and graduate financial assistance.
-Working collaboratively with GEM Member Universities and GEM Employer Members three Fellowships Programs are supported.
-The MS Engineering Fellowship Program, the Ph.D.
+National Consortium for Graduate Degrees for Minorities in Engineering and Science (GEM): The GEM fellowship programs are designed to provide opportunities for underrepresented ethnic and minority students to obtain M.S. degrees in engineering and Ph.D. degrees in engineering and the sciences through a program of paid summer internships and graduate financial assistance.
+Working collaboratively with GEM Member Universities and GEM Employer Members three Fellowships Programs are supported: The MS Engineering Fellowship Program, the Ph.D.
 Engineering Fellowship Program, and the Ph.D.
 Science Fellowship Program.
 GEM Fellows receive full tuition and fees at GEM university member, stipend from $4,000 to $16,000 (depending on the program), and paid summer internships.

 The Fellowship offers support for 36 consecutive months including the payment of full tuition and required fees (not including room and board) and fellows receive a living stipend of $30,500 each year.
 Selection is based on the applicant’s academic record, personal statements, recommendations, and GRE scores.
 A panel with expertise in the science or engineering discipline of the applicant’s advanced degree program evaluates the applications.